 Chilean painter, born on May 17, 1846 in Santiago and died on April 20, 1912.
-Considered one of the "four masters of Chilean painting", he was mentor to a whole generation of artists, who consider it their spiritual director, who imposed a severe discipline in front of the easel.
+Considered one of the "four masters of Chilean painting", he/she was mentor to a whole generation of artists, who consider it their spiritual director, who imposed a severe discipline in front of the easel.

-On his return to Chile in 1884 he participated in the founding of the National Museum of fine arts, under whose auspices was an important dissemination of national painting.
-He was a portraitist consummated, among whose production worth mentioning works as Cain (for which he received Honorable mention at the Paris Salon), the sick child, the quarrymen, Prometheus bound and the gardener.
+On his return to Chile in 1884 he/she participated in the founding of the National Museum of fine arts, under whose auspices was an important dissemination of national painting.
+He/She was a portraitist consummated, among whose production worth mentioning works as Cain (for which he/she received Honorable mention at the Paris Salon), the sick child, the quarrymen, Prometheus bound and the gardener.
 Other works of his are Santiago Foundation, Quilpué LLP, the bad new, which shows as a landscape expert.
 In addition to his work with the brushes it was also a renowned art critic, researcher and writer, as it reflects his biographical dictionary of painters, which saw the light in 1902, and who is now a work of reference for scholars of Chilean painting.